Code-Institute-Submissions/milestone-68/README.md

 ### Fonts

-* The font used for titles, logo and throughout the majority of the site is 'Satisfy' by [Goggle Fonts](#https://fonts.google.com/).
+* The font used for titles, logo and throughout the majority of the site is 'Satisfy' by [Google Fonts](#https://fonts.google.com/).
 I used this to create a playful and sophisticated look.
 In other areas for better readability I used 'Lato', as I feel they compliment each other well.

 ### Icons and Images